ShibaInuDiamond/ShibaInuDiamond/README.md

 **Note:** This process can take some time.
 Every effort will be made to handle the security bug in as timely a manner as possible, however it's important that we follow the process described above to ensure that disclosures are handled consistently.

 #### Receiving Security Updates
-The best way to receive security announcements is to subscribe to the Shiba Inu Diamon-announce mailing list/channel.
+The best way to receive security announcements is to subscribe to the Shiba Inu Diamond-announce mailing list/channel.
 Any messages pertaining to a security issue will be prefixed with **[security]**.

 Comments on This Policy
 If you have any suggestions to improve this policy, please send an email to support@shibainudiamond.club for discussion.